AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

     ]
 ```

-The revision of the method normalize the input data with the expression `Normalization new normalizeData: train`.
+The revision of the method normalizes the input data with the expression `Normalization new normalizeData: train`.
+The result of this expression is used to actually train the network.

-Running the following script will quickly achieve a high precision (Figure @fig:learningCurve):
+Running the following script indicates that a high precision is quickly reached (Figure @fig:learningCurve):

 ```Smalltalk
 n := NNetwork new.